 - visibility within the zone

-Every day, people in our community are working on or near roads, and they’re counting on you to slow down and drive carefully.
+Every day, people in our community are working on or near roads, and they’re counting on you to slow down and travel with caution.

 Work zone safety is a shared responsibility.
-Peel, its contractors and all road users can work together to help protect vulnerable workers.
+Peel, its contractors, work crews and all road users (drivers, pedestrians, cyclists) can work together to help protect everyone on the road.

 - Being aware.
 Pay attention to the signage in work zones.
 Signs provide important information.
 They warn road users of the road conditions ahead, and direct you on how to drive through the work zone.